 If your blog is slow, you will lose readers fast.
 It will also harm your SEO.
 That’s why you always need to do a website speed test.

 Here are ten free page web speed test tools for you to make sure your website or blog is delivering fast page load times for your readers.

-Each site speed test has different ways of measuring website performance so it is important that you never trust only one tool for definitive speed test results.
+Each site speed test has different ways of measuring website performance.
+You should never trust only one tool for definitive speed test results.

-The best way to check your page load time is to use a range of tools and to test from multiple locations.
+The best way to check your page load time is to use various tools and test from multiple locations.

 Here are my recommended apps and websites for checking and improving your site speed.

 1. Google Page Speed Insights

-Google Page Speed Insights used to be the benchmark tool for performance monitoring but in recent years it had become a bit old hat.
+Google Page Speed Insights used to be the benchmark tool for performance monitoring.
+But in recent years, it has become a bit old hat.

-While it gave you basic details, it was sometimes hard to understand exactly what it was recommending that you do.
+While it gave you basic details, it was sometimes hard to understand what it was recommending that you do.